padajar/padajar.github.io/_posts/2020-07-29-choices-arbitraryness-storytelling.md

 ## storytelling

-When I took Relativity (8.033) at MIT, the professor ended the class by giving us four pieces of advice.
+When I took [Relativity (8.033)](http://student.mit.edu/catalog/search.cgi?search=8.033), the professor ended the class by giving us four pieces of advice.
 One of those pieces of advice was to “learn how to tell a story.”
 This skill would be invaluable, he said, for figuring out how to get people to listen to you.

 A few months ago, I called the Distinguished Fellowships Office at MIT to chat with them about programs like the Fulbright, Rhodes, Marshall, and others.
 One of the key pieces of advice they gave was to craft some narrative to explain why it is I wanted to do things.